AndreiSobo/web_app/documentation/TECHNICAL_OVERVIEW.md

 - **Maintainability**: Clean code structure with comprehensive documentation

 **Performance Metrics:**
-- **Response Time**: <1 second
+- **Response Time**: <~12 seconds for cold start, less than 1 second for warm start
 - **Prediction Accuracy**: >97% on test dataset
-- **Deployment Cost**: <$10/month for moderate usage
+- **Deployment Cost**: Currently within the free consumption plan.
+Can scale to $5 monthly.
 - **Scalability**: Supports thousands of concurrent users
-- **Availability**: 99.9% uptime SLA
+- **Availability**: 99.9% uptime Service Level Agreement

-This project exemplifies the integration of modern web technologies, cloud infrastructure, and machine learning to create a valuable, production-ready application suitable for educational, research, or commercial applications.
+This project showcases the integration of modern web technologies, cloud infrastructure, and machine learning to create a production-ready application.